2015 GMC YukonBuying Guide • Review • Research

 Of the options that still remain, the Yukon has to be ranked as one of the best.
 Not only does it offer construction and ruggedness of a truck, buyers will get a range of amenities most commonly found in luxury SUVs.
-The 2015 GMC Yukon has been fully redesigned for 2015 and is available in three trims: SLE, SLT and Denali.
+The 2015 GMC Yukon has been fully redesigned for 2015 and is available in 3 trims: the Denali, the SLE and the SLT.

 Reasons to Buy a 2015 GMC Yukon - The Pros